shaggyishere/personal_scripts/test_deployed_APIs/README.md

 1. **Retrieve a JWT token** from an authentication endpoint.
 2. **Create a session** to handle multiple API requests efficiently.
 3. **Execute API requests** (GET, POST, PUT, etc.) as specified in the `apis_to_test.json` file.
-4. **Log responses**, store JSON responses in a file, and track API response statuses.
+4. **Log responses**, store JSON responses into specific files, and track API response statuses.

 ---